You can create custom kernels from a conda environment or an Apptainer container.

 - A custom kernel cannot be created from the terimnal within an interactive JupyterLab session.
 This will create the kernel in an incorrect folder and the new tile will not be visible.
 Perform the above commands either in a FastX terminal, SSH connection, or using HPC Shell Access within Open OnDemand.

-- For more information on Anaconda, please visit here.
+- For more information on Miniforge, please visit here.

 Jupyter kernel based on Apptainer container